davenkin/andy-springboot-sample/ADRs/009_event_consuming.md

 ```

 - The `ConsumingEventDao` achieves idempotency based on the event's ID and the event handler's fully qualified class
-  name(FQCN) together, hence best not to rename or change package of event handler classes after their creation,
+  name(FQCN) together, hence best not to rename or change package location of event handler classes after their
+  creation,
   otherwise the idempotency mechanism might not work
 - A `DefaultErrorHandler` is configured
   in [EventConfiguration](../src/main/java/deviceet/common/event/EventConfiguration.java) to retry the event for at